palja1n/functions-in-cpp/README.md

 ## Conclusion:

 We explored multiple types of functions in C++, including call by value, call by reference, call by pointer, executing condition-based updates through functions, and passing arrays to functions.
 Each mechanism offers its own advantages in various scenarios, balancing safety, performance, and the ability to modify original data as needed.
-Correct use of these techniques boosts efficiency, clarity, and reliability in C++ programming.

-***

-You can copy and paste the above directly into your GitHub README.